mmbman/Katagiri/jewel-mirror-awareness.md

 ###### Notes on the Commentary:

-“…Bendowa” “Discourse on the Practice of the Way.”
+“…Bendōwa” “Discourse on the Practice of the Way.”
 A chapter of the *Shobogenzo*, written in 1231.
 A translation by Norman Waddell and Abe Masao appears in the *Eastern Buddhist*, Vol. 6, No. 1, (1976) pg.
 128.

 “...Mudras” Gestures, generally with the hands, used to assist in achieving particular states of mind.